ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

-   {{service-description}} provides more details about the different assumptions on the access links for different types of connectivity services, and {{multi-function-access}} describes the control of access links which can support different technology configurations (e.g., STM-64, 10GE or OTU2) depending on the type of service being configured (multi-function access links).
+   {{service-description}} provides more details about the different assumptions on the access links for different types of connectivity services, and {{multi-function-access}} describes the control of access links that can support different technology configurations (e.g., STM-64, 10GE or OTU2) depending on the type of service being configured (multi-function access links).

    To carry client signals (e.g., Ethernet or STM-N) over OTN, some ODU termination and adaptation resources need to be available on the physical edge nodes (e.g., node S3 and S18).
-The location of these resources within the physical node is implementation specific and outside the scope of standardization.
+The location of these resources within the physical node is implementation-specific and outside the scope of standardization.
 This document assumes that these termination and adaptation resources are located on the physical interfaces of the edge nodes terminating the access links.
-   In other words, each physical access link has a set dedicated ODU termination and adaptation resources.
+   In other words, each physical access link has a set of dedicated ODU termination and adaptation resources.

    The transport network control architecture,